harvard-lil/aibot/README.md

 The bot can also be added to any channel, and then will respond to @ mentions.

+## Conversation bot hidden URL

+The conversation bot can fetch a hidden prompt from any URL stored in `HIDDEN_PROMPT_URL`.
+All paragraph tags, whose text does not start with `#`, will be included as paragraphs at the start of the hidden prompt.
+The URL will be refetched once every five minutes.
+A Google Doc that is published to the web works well as a hidden prompt URL.

 # Dev setup

 (lazy requirements for now)